 - When not using your cell phone, keep it away from your body, such as in your purse, briefcase, or backpack.
 Even when a cell phone is not in use, but is still turned on, it continues to give off radiation.

 - Find out how much SAR energy your cell phone gives off.

 Cancer and cell phones; Do cell phones cause cancer?

-US Food and Drug Administration website.
+US Food & Drug Administration website.
 Radiation-emitting products.
 Reducing exposure: hands-free kits and other accessories. www.fda.gov/Radiation-EmittingProducts/RadiationEmittingProductsandProcedures/HomeBusinessandEntertainment/CellPhones/ucm116293.htm.
 Updated December 4, 2017.
-Accessed March 23, 2018.
+Accessed August 22, 2018.

 Updated by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.